AI functions#

 ai_mask(text, labels) varchar#

-Masks values for the provided labels in the input text.
+Masks the values for the provided labels in the input text by replacing them with the text [MASKED].

 SELECT ai_mask(